zapier/zapier-gargoyle/docs/install.rst

 While Gargoyle can be used without a frontend, we highly recommend using `Nexus
 <https://github.com/YPlan/nexus-yplan>`_.

-Nexus will automatically detect Gargoyle's ``NexusModule``, assuming you're using autodiscovery.
+Nexus will automatically detect Gargoyle's ``NexusModule``, assuming its autodiscovery is on.
 If not, you will need to register the module by hand:

 .. code-block:: python

     from gargoyle.nexus_modules import GargoyleModule

     nexus.site.register(GargoyleModule, 'gargoyle')

 Disabling Auto Creation
 -----------------------